You can’t keep a killer clown down.

 The rest?
 Leone understands the element of surprise remains critical to the genre.
 It’s one of many reasons the recent “Halloween” reboot started strong but quickly ran out of creative gas.

 “Terrifier 2’s” best scare is of the jump variety, but it’s so perfectly executed you won’t feel guilty for being startled.
+It’s a work of grind house art, and we won’t spoil it here.

 Enough can’t be said of David Howard Thornton’s work bringing Art the Clown to life.
 Thornton’s masterful turn demands a real clown’s tool kit, and his garish makeup accentuates that skeletal sneer.
 We’ve seen serial killers slaughter without emotion or crack wise, a la Jason Voorhees and Freddy Krueger, respectively.

 Art the Clown delights in his murderous ways, silently guffawing as his victims draw their final breath.
+He died the last time around, so he’s a sinister entity in the sequel, a fiend powered by, well, some questions remain unanswered.

 Watch Art lose his balance after whacking someone with a mallet.
 It’s a slight wobble, but it adds to the carnival-like atmosphere Leone and co. brings to the screen.